-If the offense was a Class C felony, (and the current offense is not listed in RCW 9A.44.142 Subsection 5), a violation of RCW 9.68A.090 Communication with minor for immoral purposes or RCW 9A.44.096 Sexual misconduct with a minor in the second degree, or an attempt, solicitation, or conspiracy to commit a Class C felony, and the offender does not have one or more prior convictions for a sex offense or kidnapping offense, they may be relieved of the duty to register by operation of law (without petition) ten years after their last release from confinement if they have spent ten consecutive years in the community without being convicted of a disqualifying offense.
-This action may be initiated by offender request or by the Sheriff's office.
+- (3) If an adult was convicted of a Class C felony, a violation of RCW 9.68A.090 Communication with minor for immoral purposes or RCW 9A.44.096 Sexual misconduct with a minor in the second degree, or an attempt, solicitation, or conspiracy to commit a Class C felony, and the offender does not have one or more prior convictions for a sex offense or kidnapping offense, they may be relieved of the duty to register by operation of law (without petition) ten years after their last release from confinement if they have spent ten consecutive years in the community without being convicted of a disqualifying offense.
+This action may be initiated by offender request or by the Sheriff's office. - (4) (a) For a person required to register under RCW 9A.44.130(1)(b) for a class A offense committed at age 15, 16, or 17, the duty to register will end three years after the last date of release from confinement, including full-time residential treatment, if any, or entry of disposition.
+There are no disqualifiers.